IvanMarie1/python/monty_hall/README.md

 There are 5 doors and two of them are winning, the host open 0 to 3 doors

 ### Result of the simulation
-We can see that the win probability tends to (2 + number of opened doors) / 5
+We can see that the win probability still increase but it is not equal to 0.5 when we open 1 door (it is ~0.54)

 ![Simulation's result of a Monty Hall problem with five doors](result3.png)